Hillary Clinton Will Return To Public Life For This Important Reason

 "I’m fighting for a fairer, big-hearted, inclusive America.
 And the unfinished business of the 21st century can’t wait any longer," Clinton told the crowd of 3,500 women.
 "Now is the time to demand the progress we want to see…and I’ll be right there with you every step of the way.”

-Echoing sentiments that she expressed in her gracious, heartbreaking concession speech, Clinton emphasised that she still believes America’s best days are yet to come.
+Echoing sentiments that she expressed in her gracious, heartbreaking concession speech, Clinton emphasized that she still believes America’s best days are yet to come.

 "Where some see a dark vision of carnage, I see a light shining,” she told the crowd, adding that the country is well-positioned to take on the challenge of achieving economic and social equality for women.